PrimaveraDeveloper/lithium/howto/howto-add-distributed-cache.md

 }
 ```

-> This sets up configuration to recognize the options required by the REDIS cache service (`RedisCacheOptions`).
+> This sets up configuration to recognize the options required by the REDIS cache service (`RedisCacheOptions`) and the resilient cache service (`ResilientCacheOptions`).

 ## Configuration